DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Risk Assessment**: used to identify the risks and set criticality priorities, and then risk response is used to determine the best defense for each identified risk
   - The primary goal of a security risk assessment is to identify and analyze risks and then develop strategies to reduce them to an acceptable level.
   - A risk matrix or risk heat map is a form of risk assessment that is performed on a basic graph or chart
-  - ❄️Risk is threat with a vulnerability
+  - Likelihood assessment is a component of a risk assessment that determines the likelihood that a risk will materialize
+  - **❄️Risk** is threat with a vulnerability.
+Risk is the possibility or likelihood that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result.
        - Risk = threat * vulnerability (or probability of harm * severity of harm)
        - Addressing either the threat or threat agent or vulnerability directly results in a reduction of risk (known as threat mitigation)
        - All IT systems have risk; all orgs have risk; there is no way to elminiate 100% of all risks.
 Risk is typically composed of three Components:
-  - **🔥Threat** (a potential cause of an incident that may result in harm)
+  - **❄️Threat** (a potential cause of an incident that may result in harm)
+       - ✏️Threats: Any potential occurrence that may cause an undesirable or unwanted outcome for an organization or for a specific asset is a threat.
+       - ✏️Threat agents or threat actors: Entities that intentionally exploit vulnerabilities.
+       - ✏️Threat events: Accidental occurrences and intentional exploitations of vulnerabilities.
+       - ✏️Threat vector: The path or means by which an attack or attacker can gain access to a target in order to cause harm.
-  - **🔥Vulnerability** (a weakness that can be exploited by a threat)
+  - **❄️Vulnerability** (a weakness that can be exploited by a threat).
+It is the weakness in an asset, or the absence or the weakness of a safeguard or countermeasure. 📝The Common Vulnerability Scoring System (CVSS) is a standardized approach to rating the severity of vulnerabilities
-  - **🔥Impact** (the potential harm caused by a threat exploiting a vulnerability)
+  - **❄️Impact** (the potential harm caused by a threat exploiting a vulnerability)
-  - Risk analysis identifies risks, quantifies the impact of threats, and aids in budgeting for security.
+  - **Risk analysis** identifies risks, quantifies the impact of threats, and aids in budgeting for security.
 It helps integrate the needs and objectives of the security policy with the organization's business goals and intentions.
 The risk analysis/risk assessment is a "point in time" metric, meaning Security is always changing thus continuous improvement is required.
+       - Risk analysis includes analyzing an environment for risks
+       - evaluating each threat event as to its likelihood of occurring and the cost of the damage it would cause
+       - assessing the cost of various countermeasures for each risk, and creating a cost/benefit report for safeguards to present to upper management.
-  - Instead upper management must decide which risks are acceptable, and which are not; There are two primary risk-assessment methodologies:
+  - It is the responsibility of upper management must decide which risks are acceptable, and which are not; Selecting safeguards is a task of upper management based on the results of risk analysis known as risk response.
+  - There are two primary risk-assessment methodologies:
-      - **Quantitative Risk Analysis**: assigns real dollar figures to the loss of an asset and is based on mathematical calculations e.g ✏️FAIR (Factor Analysis of Information Risk) is a quantitative risk management framework
+      - **Quantitative Risk Analysis**: assigns real dollar figures to the loss of an asset and is based on mathematical calculations e.g ✏️FAIR (Factor Analysis of Information Risk) is a quantitative risk management framework.
+Quantitative analysis uses numeric ratings to address tangible risks.
       - **Qualitative Risk Analysis**: assigns subjective and intangible values to the loss of an asset and takes into account perspectives, feelings, intuition, preferences, ideas, and gut reactions.
 It relies on subjective judgments to rank risk.
 The use of a ⭐probability/impact matrix is the hallmark of a qualitative risk assessment.
-It uses subjective measures of probability and impact, such as "high" and "low," in place of quantitative measures.
+It uses subjective measures of probability and impact, such as "high" and "low," in place of quantitative measures. qualitative risk assessment is a good tool for intangible risks
     - Most orgs employ a hybrid of both risk assessment methodologies
     - The goal of risk assessment is to identify risks (based on asset-threat parings) and rank them in order of criticality
     - The two most important elements of a qualitative risk assessment are determining the ❄️probability and ❄️impact of each risk upon the organization.
 Likelihood is another word for probability.